-1. V Vhat is ethnography?
-2. V What is the Observation method and its process?
-What is the use of participant observation methods in the immunication and public relations field?
-4. V What is the limitation of the participation observation method?
-LET'S SUM IT UP
+- 1. What is ethnography? - 2.
+What is Observation method and its process? - 3.
+What is the use of participant observation methods in communication and public relations field? - 4.
+What is the limitation of the participation observation method?

-Research is a process which begins with curiosity and eventually formal steps laid down to implement it.
-As explained by an internationally recognized leader in research methodologies Zina O'Leary: Research can be thought of as a -thinking game and a -whole brain activity that often demands that researchers think outside any set of prospective -rules.
+Research is a process which begins with curiosity and eventually formal steps a laid down to implement it.
+As explained by an internationally recognized leader in research methodologies Zina O'Leary: Research can be thought of as a "thinking game" and a "whole-brain" activity that often demands that researchers think outside any set of perspective "rules".

 The step where research methodology is involved is important as that puts down the actual approach, method and tools in place which explains how the research is done.
-As Zina O'Leary appropriately defines this term -The framework associated with a particular set of paradigmatic assumptions that you will use to conduct your research, i.e., scientific method, ethnography, action research.
+As Zina O'Leary appropriately defines this term "The framework associated with a particular set of paradigmatic assumptions that you will use to conduct your research, i.e., scientific method, ethnography, action research."

-Ethnography is a methodology having its basis in cultural anthropology and is defined as \the recording and analysis of a culture or society, usually based on participant-observation and resulting in a written account of a people, place or institution' (Simpson & Coleman 2017).
-According to Walter K. Lindemann, \Ethnographic research relies on the tools and techniques of cultural anthropologists and sociologists to obtain a better understanding of how individuals and groups function in their natural settings.'
+Ethnography is a methodology having its basis in cultural anthropology and is defined as 'the recording and analysis of a culture or society, usually based on participant-observation and resulting in a written account of a people, place or institution' (Simpson & Coleman 2017).
+According to Walter K. Lindemann, 'Ethnographic research relies on the tools and techniques of cultural anthropologists and sociologists to obtain a better understanding of how individuals and groups function in their natural settings'.

 The data collection for this methodology is heterogenous and involves various methods.
 It is prolonged and very tenacious.
-John Brewer, an eminent social scientist, explains that data collection methods should capture the "social meanings and ordinary activities" of people in "naturally occurring settings" popularly known as "the field."
+John Brewer, an eminent social scientist, explain that data collection methods should capture the "social meanings and ordinary activities" of people in "naturally occurring settings" popularly known as "the field."
 MARSHALL and ROSSMAN (1989) define observation as "the systematic description of events, behaviours, and artifacts in the social setting chosen for study" (p.79).

 A researcher is a participant observer, so the method of participant observation; Sometimes the researcher may not be a participant observer and will merely observe as a non-participant observer.
-As a participant observer he may come across situations where he is expected to be flexible and produce on-the-spot decisions to take the research ahead with what was best suited at that time and to observe the world as it is of that group.
-The group is beyond the physical and mental or any other demographic make-up but like in a case study the group here needs to be defined, which is the \cultural' group.
+As a participant observer he may come across situations where he is expected to be flexible and come up with on-the-spot decisions to take the research ahead with what was best suited at that time and to observe the world as it is of that group.
+The group is beyond the physical and mental or any other demographic make-up but like in a case study the group here needs to be defined, which is the 'cultural' group.

-Observation method give an insight to researchers to look for \nonverbal expression of feelings, determine who interacts with whom, grasp how participants communicate with each other, and check for how much time is spent on various activities' (SCHMUCK, 1997)
+Observation method give an insight to researchers to look for 'nonverbal expression of feelings, determine who interacts with whom, grasp how participants communicate with each other, and check for how much time is spent on various activities' (SCHMUCK, 1997)

-Go more deeper into the participant observation method, which is the focus of this unit, the researcher needs to build a bond, empathy with the members of the group to have an exchange which is as if he was \living' the same reality.
+To go more deeper into the participant observation method, which is the focus of this unit, the researcher needs to build a bond, empathy with the members of the group to have an exchange which is as if he was 'living' the same reality.
 It will take a while for the researcher to immerse himself into the daily dynamics of that group but once done more rich observations will emerge.

-Participant observation needs the person observing to have \an open, non-judgmental attitude, being interested in learning more about others, being aware of the propensity for feeling culture shock and for making mistakes, the majority of which can be overcome, being a careful observer and a good listener, and being open to the unexpected in what is learned' (DeWALT & DeWALT, 1998).
+Participant observation needs the person observing to have 'an open, non-judgmental attitude, being interested in learning more about others, being aware of the propensity for feeling culture shock and for making mistakes, the majority of which can be overcome, being a careful observer and a good listener, and being open to the unexpected in what is learned' (DeWALT & DeWALT, 1998).